4eComponentsALGO/files/README.md

 1 3
 2 3

-A larger example of a graph file (used in our experiments) is "artist.txt" and "artist-SC.txt" (its sparse certificate for 4-edge-connectivity).
+A larger example of a graph file (used in our experiments) is "artist.txt" and "artist-SC.txt" (its sparse certificate for 4-edge connectivity).

 Every 3-cut or 4-component program P is called as ./P <input_graph> <output_file>.